AY2526S1-CS2103-F10-1/tp/docs/UserGuide.md

   * Apostrophes (')
   * Periods (.)
   * Slashes (/)
-* The Name must not start or end with a hyphen, apostrophe, period or slash.
+* Names must not start or end with a hyphen, apostrophe, period or slash.
-* The Name must not contain consecutive special characters (--, '', //, .., or double spaces).
+* Names must not contain consecutive special characters (--, '', //, .., or double spaces).

   **Note:** The above list is representative of commonly used characters.
 Other valid Unicode letters may also be accepted depending on the language or character set support of the system.